karthiksharma98/sap-starterkit/sap-toolkit/README.md

 # sap_toolkit

 This toolkit is provided as part of the Streaming Perception Challenge 2021.
-It includes an evaluation server module that takes care of reading frames from disk, streaming them to your application and receiving results from your application.
+It includes a local server module that takes care of reading frames from disk, streaming them to your application and receiving results from your application.
 It also generates the `.json` file required by the challenge evaluation server, and can perform local evaluation if annotations are provided in the COCO format.

+For more details on design, check out the [architecture](#architecture) section.

 ## Installation